MomenMushtaha/Bookstore/README.md

 - Model (Finished, polish planned)
 - Controllers (Finished, with additions and polish planned)
 - View (Needs more work and polish)

+### Oral Topic: RESTful CRUD out-of-the-box with PostgREST or SQLer
+- Created slideshow presentation along with demo to showcase PostgREST

 ## Milestone 2 (November 27, 2023)
 - Fixed bug with customers and controllers where the cart and customer weren't linked by id